ckan/ckan/README.txt

    subversion             Subversion source control (for pyutilib)
    =====================  ===============================================

-   For ubuntu you can install these like so:
+   For Ubuntu you can install these like so:

    ::